-The empirical international finance literature on exchange rates has shifted towards portfolio based tests of risk premia and the identification of novel cross-sections of currency excess returns.
-This was first applied by Lustig and Verdelhan (2007) who form portfolios of currencies based on their interest rate differentials and go on to find significant prices of consumption risk in the cross-section of exchange rate returns, arguing that exposure to US consumption risk explain the carry trade and the forward premium puzzle.
-Lustig, Roussanov, and Verdelhan (2011) continue this approach, finding that the cross-section of currency excess returns are driven by two factors, namely a level and slope factor, the former being the average level of the dollar, and the latter being the difference in excess returns of high and low interest rate currency portfolios.
-They show that sorting currencies by their forward discounts as a proxy for interest rate differentials leads to a monotonic relationship in excess returns by portfolio, and identify the high-minus-low (HML) carry risk factor, culminating in an affine model of exchange rates in the vein of Backus, Foresi, and Telmer (2001), that identifies the necessity of heterogeneous loadings on a global factor, which is proxied by the HML carry factor, to generate the carry cross-section of currency excess returns.
+The empirical international finance literature on exchange rates has shifted towards portfolio-based tests of risk premia and the identification of novel cross-sections of currency excess returns.
+This was first applied by Lustig and Verdelhan (2007) who form portfolios of currencies based on their interest rate differentials and find significant prices of consumption risk in the cross-section of exchange rate returns, arguing that exposure to US consumption risk explains the carry trade and the forward premium puzzle.
+Lustig, Roussanov, and Verdelhan (2011) continue this approach, finding that the cross-section of currency excess returns is driven by two factors, namely a level and slope factor, the former being the average excess returns against the dollar, and the latter being the difference in excess returns between high and low interest rate currency portfolios.
+They show that sorting currencies by their forward discounts as a proxy for interest rate differentials leads to a monotonic relationship in excess returns by portfolio and identify the high-minus-low (HML) carry risk factor that is significantly priced in the cross-section.
+Building on Backus, Foresi, and Telmer (2001), they interpret their findings through the lens of an affine model of exchange rates that identifies the necessity of heterogeneous loadings on a global factor that can be proxied by the HML carry factor in order to theoretically generate the carry cross-section of currency excess returns.

-The level or dollar factor is explored in subsequent papers, Lustig, Roussanov, and Verdelhan (2014) and Verdelhan (2017), that identify cross-sections of currency returns distinct from the carry trade hinged on going long foreign currencies and short the US dollar when the average forward discount is positive, with the risk being the depreciation of foreign currencies when bad shocks hit precisely when US volatility and thus US investor marginal utility is high.
-Verdelhan (2018) highlights the share of systematic variation in bilateral exchange rates, noting the outsize importance of the average change in the US dollar against all foreign currencies in the explained variation of exchange rate movements, identifies a separate cross-section based on heterogeneous co-movements with the average level of the dollar, namely dollar betas, and establishes the notion of a global dollar factor by taking the high minus low of dollar beta sorted portfolio excess returns to isolate the global risk factor driving this separate cross-section that is purged of US-specific risk.
+The level or dollar factor is explored in subsequent papers, Lustig, Roussanov, and Verdelhan (2014) and Verdelhan (2018), that identify cross-sections of currency returns distinct from the carry trade hinged on going long foreign currencies and short the US dollar when the average forward discount is positive, with the risk being the depreciation of foreign currencies when bad shocks hit precisely when US volatility and thus US investor marginal utility is high.
+This paper can rationalize this mechanism as US investor marginal utility may be proxied by the risk-bearing capacity of financial intermediaries.
+Verdelhan (2018) highlights the share of systematic variation in bilateral exchange rates, noting the outsize importance of the average change in the US dollar against all foreign currencies in the explained variation of exchange rate movements, identifies a separate cross-section based on heterogeneous movements relative to average changes against the dollar, namely the dollar betas, and establishes the notion of a global dollar factor by taking the difference between high and low dollar beta sorted portfolios to isolate the global risk factor driving this separate cross-section that is purged of US-specific risk.
+He finds that this cross-section of dollar portfolios is distinct from the carry trade and rationalizes its existence by positing an affine model with two global shocks to generate both cross-sections.